0x676e67/rnet/README.md

 For Manylinux compilation, refer to [manylinux](https://github.com/PyO3/maturin?tab=readme-ov-file#manylinux-and-auditwheel).

+## Services

+Help sustain the ongoing development of this open-source project by reaching out for [commercial support](mailto:gngppz@gmail.com).
+Receive private guidance, expert reviews, or direct access to the maintainer, with personalized technical assistance tailored to your needs.

 ## Benchmark

 Outperforms `requests`, `httpx`, `Python-TLS-Client`, and `curl_cffi`.
 See the [benchmark](https://github.com/0x676e67/rnet/tree/main/python/benchmark) for details.
 Benchmark data is for reference only—actual performance may vary based on your environment and use case.